sgp2024/sgp2024.github.io/content/registration.md

 The registration includes access to full conference program, graduate school, and social events.
 Free coffee mug (while supplies last) to early bird registrants.
 Additional mug can be purchased onsite for $15.

-The registration will open soon...
+The registration will open soon.
 <!-- Use the following link to register: -->

 ## Rates